frederic-perez/AmE-dictionary/data/idioms.md

 __be left in the lurch__ To be left or abandoned without assistance in a particularly awkward, difficult, or troublesome situation.
 (Sometimes written as “left in a lurch.”) _I’ll really be left in the lurch if the manager decides to quit before this project is finished._
 __be left out in the cold__ :two: To be ignored, forgotten and neglected.
 __be left to (one’s) own devices__ :two: To be left unsupervised or uncontrolled; to be allowed to do as one pleases. _My job is really great: I know what I need to work on and am just left to my own devices._
-__be like herding cats__ To be very unwieldy or unmanageable; to be nearly impossible to organize.
+__be like herding cats__ :two: To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
 __be like oil and water__ To be incompatible or unable to interact or coexist easily, as due to fundamental differences in personality, opinions, beliefs, etc. _The more I pay attention to the news, the more it seems that politics and common sense are as compatible as oil and water._
 __be little love lost between (two people)__ Of two people, to dislike one another very much. _There’s little love lost between Sarah and my roommate, so it’ll be a little awkward now that Sarah and I are dating._
 __be looking for trouble__ To be doing something or acting in a manner that will very likely result in trouble, difficulty, or danger. _I’d keep your mouth shut if you want to keep your job—arguing with the boss like that is just looking for trouble!_